Widely

 Alan Freed also gave us the gift of the most

-powerful and long-lasting, unifyng force of any
+powerful and long-lasting, unifying force of any

 single generation in history.
 He came to New York